top1944/duckuments/docs/atoms_20_setup_and_demo/17_setup_duckiebot_c0wjd/1_6_duckiebot_initialization.md

 See: The procedure is documented in [](#howto-create-key-pair).

+### Add SSH alias

+Once you have your SSH key pair on both your laptop and your Duckiebot, as well as your new user- and hostname set up on your Duckiebot, then you should set up an SSH alias as described in [](#ssh-aliases).
+This allows your to log in for example with

+    laptop $ ssh ![abc]

+instead of

+    laptop $ ssh ![username]@![robot name]

+where you can chose `![abc]` to be any alias / shortcut.

 ### Add `![username]`'s public key to Github

 Add the public key to your Github account.